 A large protective peninsula shielding Gdańsk's Nowy Port to its south,

 Westerplatte achieved infamy as the military zone where the opening shots of WWII were exchanged and would begin the conflict that would claim an estimated 70 to 85 million lives and profoundly shaped the world as we see it today.
-Today, Westerplatte it's one of the most popular tourist sites in Gdańsk and Poland and an essential visit for those with that eternal fascination of World War Two.
+Today, Westerplatte is one of the most popular tourist sites in Gdańsk and Poland and an essential visit for those with that eternal fascination with World War Two.

 Prior to 1939, however, most people who knew the name Westerplatte had a very different association with the area.
 In 1830, much like neighbouring Sopot, the peninsula was developed as a health resort in the mid-19th century and was a popular spot for Danziger beachgoers.